Cape Vidal falls within the St Lucia Marine Reserve and is situated northeast of St Lucia within the Isimangaliso Wetland Park World Heritage Site.

 This pretty bay is supported by a variety of accommodations set back in the dunes.
 There are 18 five-bedded and 8 eight-bedded fully equipped log cabins.
 These have two and three bedrooms, a bathroom with a shower, a fully equipped kitchenette, and a dinette/lounge.
 For fishing parties, 3 multi-bed cabins (sleeping 6 - 20) may be hired on the shore of Lake Benghazi.
 Cape Vidal also has 50 campsites in the dune forest near the beach.
 Benghazi Bush Lodge, 10 km from the hutted camp, sleeps eight guests in four self-contained, fully equipped units.

 Cape Vidal bay has a designated launch site for ski boats and deep-sea fishing and spear fishing are popular sports.
-It is sheltered and superb for snorkelling at a low tide.
-Cape Vidal is near the site of the Dorothea shipwreck, a wooden barque which was lost in heavy weather on 31 January 1898.
+It is sheltered and superb for snorkeling at a low tide.
+Cape Vidal is near the site of the Dorothea shipwreck, a wooden barge that was lost in heavy weather on 31 January 1898.
 She was said to be carrying gold from the Transvaal.
-The whereabouts of the Dorothea is unknown however snorkelers may come across a chain in the bay which is said to have come from the wreck.
+The whereabouts of the Dorothea are unknown however snorkelers may come across a chain in the bay which is said to have come from the wreck.

-There are private businesses in St Lucia which cater for school group guidance.
+There are private businesses in St Lucia which cater to school group guidance.
 Malaria precautions are advised.
-Renowned for its sport fishing and snorkelling, this scenic coastal camp is situated on the north of the Eastern Shores area of the iSimangaliso Wetland Park.
-There is a relatively safe area for swimming, wildlife, especially birds, is abundant.
+Renowned for its sport fishing and snorkeling, this scenic coastal camp is situated on the north of the Eastern Shores area of the iSimangaliso Wetland Park.
+There is a relatively safe area for swimming, and wildlife, especially birds, is abundant.